smerchan/smerchan.github.io/_posts/2019-01-01-Machine-Learning-Glossary.md

 * **Precision**<a name="Precision"></a>: If we are given a set of instances, precision is the fraction of relevant instances (those correctly classified into a certain class $C$) among the retrieved instances (those belonging to a certain class $C$).
 A perfect precision score of 1.0 means that every result retrieved by a search was relevant, but says nothing about whether all relevant documents were retrieved.
   * Also see: [Recall](#Recall)
   * Useful links: [Blog post on towardsdatascience](https://towardsdatascience.com/beyond-accuracy-precision-and-recall-3da06bea9f6c) \| [Precision and Recall Wiki](https://en.wikipedia.org/wiki/Precision_and_recall)
 * **Principle Component Analysis**<a name="PCA"></a>: PCA is a statistical procedure that transforms a set of observations of possibly correlated variables into a set of observations with linearly uncorrelated variables called principal components.
 This transformation is defined in such a way that the first principal component has the largest possible variance and each succeeding component variance in decreasing order with the constraint that it is orthogonal to the preceding components.
-Utilizing only few components that capture most of the variance in data helps in fighting the [Curse of Dimensionality](#COD).
+Utilizing only a few components that capture most of the variance in data helps in fighting the [Curse of Dimensionality](#COD).
   * Useful links: [Video Explanation by Stanford Profs](https://www.youtube.com/watch?v=ipyxSYXgzjQ) \| [Online Lesson by Penn State University](https://onlinecourses.science.psu.edu/stat505/node/49/)

 [Back to Top](#top)